AminaHanan246/bulk_rna_seq_prj/README.md

 Mapping reads using HISAT2
 ---------------------------
 The reads from FASTQ file are aligned to a reference genome, where the reads are matched based on sequence similarity in the reference genome.
-This tells us which part of the gene was transcribed for the mRNA and number of times a read is mapped to specific gene indicates whether the gene expression was high or low.
+This tells us which part of the gene was transcribed for the mRNA, and the number of times a read is mapped to a specific gene indicates whether the gene expression was high or low.

 ### Concept behind mapping
 To perform bulk-RNA sequence analysis,  library is created.
 The mRNA transcripts from cells are reverse transcribed into cDNA, fragmented and are attached with adapter sequences in both ends and this created the library.
 The sequencer reads the fragments and stores the sequence in FASTQ files.
-The FASTQ file consists of 4-line chunks as shown
+The FASTQ file consists of 4-line chunks, as shown
 ```bash
 zcat LNCAP_Hypoxia_S1.fastq.gz | head -4